solana-foundation/developer-content/content/guides/dapps/cash-app.md

                 alertAndLog(
                   "Funds deposited into cash account ",
-                  "See console for logged transaction."
+                  "See console for logged transaction.",
                 );
                 console.log(deposit);
               } finally {